Install Privileged Identity Software

 - Launch the Privileged Identity installer.
 You should have received this from BeyondTrust Support or from the Support Portal.

 - In the prerequisites checker, select the components that will be installed on this machine.

-- From the dropdown, select the drive that Privileged Identity will be installed on.
+- From the dropdown, select the drive where Privileged Identity will be installed.

 - Enter the information you will use to connect to the SQL server.